Abban/BigBadStudiosStateObserver/README.md

-# Game Farts Unity State Observer
+# Game Farts Unity State Broker

 This is a small library for observing state in Unity.